ARE YOU LOOKING TO BUY OR SELL A HOME IN Livingston, NJ?

 Mt.
 Pleasant Avenue, which runs through Livingston, was the first toll road in New Jersey and was the stagecoach route in the 1800s between Newark and Morristown.
 After World War II, housing developments replaced farms and Livingston’s population grew very quickly.
 The 2010 census reported 29,358 residents in this family-oriented community, with a median household income of approximately $129,000.

-Trust Century 21 Cedarcrest Realtors In Livingston NJ to Help You Buy or Sell a Home or a Property
+Trust Century 21 Cedarcrest Realtors In Livingston NJ To Buy Or Quickly Sell a Home or a Property At Best Local Market Value

 Livingston residents and workers in the corporate office parks there enjoy easy access to New York City and other areas of New Jersey via Interstates 80 and 280, the Garden State Parkway, the New Jersey Turnpike, and Route 24.